Sergiowk/TheSetupGuide/README.md

 # TheSetupGuide
- My first Javascript web page (In construction)
+ My first Javascript web page (In construction).
  Api call only working with your own API KEY.